-Final Gel Concentrations.
-At the end of each experiment, the fractures were opened, and the gel in the fracture was analyzed.
-For the high-rate experiment with 0.2% high-Mw polymer, no concentrated gel was evident in the fracture.
-This observation supports our suggestion that this gel was not satisfactorily formed for this experiment.
-For the low-rate experiment with 0.2% high-Mw polymer, the final gel in the fracture was 10 to 20 times (~15) greater than that for the original gel.
-For comparison, in previous experiments with the low-Mw (Alcoflood 935) gel, the gel in the fracture after injecting ~40 fracture volumes at similar rates was also from 10 to 20 times more concentrated than the injected gel.
+At the end of the experiment, the fracture was opened, and the gel in the fracture was analyzed.
+The chromium and HPAM concentrations for gel in the fracture were 10 to 20 times higher than the values in the original gel.
+For comparison, in previous experiments with the low-Mw gel, the gel in the fracture after injecting ~40 fracture volumes was also from 10 to 20 times more concentrated than the injected gel.
+This similarity in degree of concentration for the low-Mw and high-Mw gels also suggests that the two gels dehydrate at roughly the same rate.